sahib/config/README.rst

 There are already multiple packages available for loading application configuration from a file.
 Viper_ is just one of the more popular ones.
-They mostly focus on being convinient to use and to support lots of differen configuration sources (environment variables, network sources, files...).
+They mostly focus on being convinient to use and to support lots of different configuration sources (environment variables, network sources, files...).
 I found none though that focuses on loading configuration and validating the incoming values.
 Some libraries supported default values, but all of them